Nata Sarvabhouma Beats KGF By Opening With 550+ Shows In Bangalore! Biggest Kannada Release Ever

 MOST READ : Ahead Of KGF's Release On Amazon Prime The Streaming Platform Trolled The Fans; Here's Proof!

 Nata Sarvabhouma has set yet another record by becoming the only Kannada film till date to be screened for 24 hours in a row.
 Urvashi theatre in Bangalore has announced a full day screening of the Puneeth starrer.
 The first show on February 3, 2019, is scheduled for 4 am.
 You can also watch the film at 7 am, 10 am, 1 pm, 4 pm, 7 pm and 10 pm.
 The tickets for Nata Sarvabhouma are priced between Rs 100 and 300.
-If you are looking for recliners, then prices may be higher based on the theatre you
+If you are looking for recliners, then prices may be higher based on the theatre you pick.